-(Sophia is going through a bit of a difficult practice phase right now, so if we can get in 20 minutes it’s usually a huge triumph!)(If you have a child going through such a phase, I wrote some ideas to help with that: How to motivate your kids to do their music practice)
+(My youngest daughter is going through a bit of a difficult practice phase right now, so if we can get in 20 minutes it’s usually a huge triumph!)(If you have a child going through such a phase, I wrote some ideas to help with that: How to motivate your kids to do their music practice)

 Zone=Each girl is in charge of an area of the house for one week.

 The three areas I give them to be in charge of are living/dining rooms, bathrooms/laundry, playroom/blue room.
 (The blue room is a small room off of the living room that sees a lot of traffic—it’s really an enclosed back porch of sorts.)

 Reading=They each have to do at least 20 minutes of reading each day after school.
 I also have started grouping homework in this slot as well.